raspberrypilearning/3D-scene/en/step_4.md

 ## Scenery

 You have selected a backdrop and a sprite.
 Now it's time to think about what other sprites you want in your **scenery**.
-In this step you will create other sprites using the **Paint editor**.
+In this step you will create a background with sprites using the **Paint editor**.

 Objects that are drawn on a backdrop are not sprites, they cannot be layered or programmed and cannot be animated.
 In the below example, the wooden chair drawn on the backdrop cannot be animated but the **Wheelchair** sprite can.